ecronix/react-most-wanted/README.md

 npm run build
 ```

-After it finished folloe the instructions or publish the project build folder to your prefered  provider or own server.
+After it finished follow the instructions or publish the project build folder to your preferred  provider or own server.

 ### Reuse for own project

-You can eather fork this project or clone it into your own repo.
+You can either fork this project or clone it into your own repo.
 I use the second for new projects.
 You can find [here](https://help.github.com/articles/duplicating-a-repository/) more information about how to clone/duplicate a repo into your own.

 After cloning the repo into your own you should change the configurations like project name and the firebase config.
 Here is a list of all changes you should make:
 * **package.json**  - here you should change the name and version
 * **src/config.js**  - here you should change all firebase data and other options
-* **public/index.html**  - change the title (it will be overriden but it looks better)
+* **public/index.html**  - change the title (it will be overridden, but it looks better)
 * **public/firebase-messaging-sw.js**  - change the ``messagingSenderId``

-After setting up the code we need to deploy our application to firebase.
-As first create an application biuld with runing `npm run build`.
+After setting up the code we need to deploy our application to Firebase.
+As first create an application build by running `npm run build`.

 To use firebase we need to install the firebase tools by running `npm install -g firebase-tools` and after that login to firebase with `firebase login`.

-After the login run `fribease init` to setup the firebase project.
-Override the existing project and select yours from your firebase console.
+After the login run `fribease init` to setup the Firebase project.
+Override the existing project and select yours from your Firebase console.
 Override only the '.firebasesrc' file and leave the other as they are because the database and storage rules, functions and firebase settings should stay as they are.
-If you override them the project would probably not work as it should.
+If you override them the project will probably not work as it should.

 Don't forget to setup the email configs into the firebase functions using `firebase functions:config:set gmail.email="myusername@gmail.com" gmail.password="secretpassword"`.

-You should now be able to deploy your application to your firebase using `firebase deploy`.
+You should now be able to deploy your application to your Firebase using `firebase deploy`.

 ##Customatisation

 ### Internationalization

-Internationalization is very importand.
-Even if you use just a single language your application should be prepared for a more of them.
-It is easy to aply it from beginning than refactoring the whole application afterwads.
+Internationalization is very important.
+Even if you use just a single language your application should be prepared for more of them.
+It is easier to apply this from the start than to refactor the whole application afterwards.

 The only thing you'll have to do to add a new language is that you have to add the localisationData in the locales [index.js](https://github.com/TarikHuber/react-most-wanted/blob/master/src/locales/index.js) folder like in the code sniped below.
-Here we add the language fr to the project:
+Here we add the language for to the project:

 ```js